JibAb96/Luxe-Hotel/README.md

 #### Render
     - [Render](https://www.render.com) was used to deploy the back end and databse.

 ### Frameworks, Libraries, and Others

 #### Google DevTools

-- [Google DevTools](https://developer.chrome.com/docs/devtools/)was used to identify the code corresponding to specific features.
+- [Google DevTools](https://developer.chrome.com/docs/devtools/) was used to identify the code corresponding to specific features.

 #### Lighthouse